-Richard was junior Counsel in the case against the former Speaker of the House of Commons Nigel Evans MP who was acquitted of all the sexual allegations against him at his trial at Preston Crown Court.
+Richard was junior Counsel for the Defence in the case against the former Speaker of the House of Commons Nigel Evans MP who was acquitted of all the sexual allegations against him at his trial at Preston Crown Court.

 R v Postlethwaite and Others, Heysel Football Disaster – Case Extradition and Divisional Court